Ollie-Judge/colour-memory-game/README.md

 * Colours appear in their own seperate columns which doesnt make it easy for the user to see or play the game - (FIXED) changed the height and width measurement units from rem to vh and vw to make the project more responsive to different devices.

-* when you loose the game the game jumps to level 1 instead of showing the game over message - (FIXED) the level display text was in the wrong place, stopping the if else statement from displaying correctly, due to the level text overriding the else part.
+* When you loose the game the game jumps to level 1 instead of showing the game over message - (FIXED) the level display text was in the wrong place, stopping the if else statement from displaying correctly, due to the level text overriding the else part.
 ---------
 ## Credits
 * https://wallpapercave.com/spongebob-underwater-wallpapers - for the background image